 - Depressionsbewälltigung (coping with depression): Open group facilitated by a psychotherapist on understanding depression, how to cope, how to recognize symptoms, personally, before the illness progresses in severity.
 Each meeting, new topics to explore and discuss based on the latest research.

-- Ergotherapie (organizational therapy): I don’t know that there is a direct translation into English but that is my best guess.
+- Ergotherapie (occupational therapy): I don’t know that there is a direct translation into English but that is my best guess.
 Here, several of us would meet in a studio with any number of creative activities and crafts to explore.
 People made sculptures, prints, patterned scarves, paintings, etc. I stayed to drawing in my sketchbook but felt more inhibited with everyone around and listening to music with headphones was frowned upon.
 I probably should have stuck with crafts I’d never otherwise have done.
 The therapist/instructor offered tea each time and was also the person behind the baking therapy.

 - Genußgruppe (enjoyment): I did not understand at the outset, of course.
 The purpose of the group was to inform, educate and enable the sensation of feeling joy.
 Many, if not all, of us were unable to feel joy or experience pleasure of any kind.
 There is a medical term for this: Anhedonia.
 Thus, the focus of this group was to learn the most basic of feelings again, via our senses – sight, hearing, taste, etc. I’d never know it til much later, but this would be one of my most favourite experiences in all the therapies.